kineticstoolkit/kineticstoolkit_doc/src/python_dicts_modifying.md

 dict_of_integers
 ```

-To remove an entry from a dictionary, we use the `pop` method, which behaves [as the list's pop method](python_lists_modify.md).
+To remove an entry from a dictionary, we use the `pop` method, which behaves [like the list's pop method](python_lists_modify.md).
 It returns the value being deleted, and removes this entry from the dictionary.

 ```{code-cell} ipython3
 print(dict_of_integers.pop(1))  # Remove the element with key 1